vinamrajain19/AdminUI/README.md

 2. Pagination

-3. Delete Users Details by Selecting particular User
+3. Delete Users Details by selecting particular User

 ## Working on --